sherbondy/glslt/README.md

 In terms of functionality, this translates to:

-- Powerful autocomplete for all built-in functions, with inline documentation
+- Powerful, context-aware autocomplete for all built-in (and programmer-defined) functions, with inline documentation
 - Live re-rendering of a shader as you modify it
 - inline, helpful errors for invalid shaders
 - Graphical tools for feeding input (e.g. images, webcam) and observing intermediate values/output of a shader
 - Debugging functionality, e.g. stepping through the rendering pipeline on a per-vertex or per-pixel basis
-- C-Tags-esque support for viewing the overall structure of a GLSL program in terms of functions, structs, variables.
+- Ctags-esque support for viewing the overall structure of a GLSL program in terms of functions, structs, variables.
 - Fullscreen mode to display the live output of the program under the text.
 - Just for the hell of it: ShaderToy integration.